The debut season of American Crime Story has kept everyone on the edge of their seats.

 CBV: “Everything was new to me because I didn’t follow the trial because I was overwhelmed by it.
 I was overwhelmed by everything.
 O.J.
 Simpson, my hero was on trial for a double murder.
 I was just in shock.
 I purposely didn’t follow the case.
-So I knew that this was an opportunity for me to feel in all those gaps.”
+So I knew that this was an opportunity for me to fill in all those gaps.”

 TUD: How do you feel the show will impact the black community now?